nautobot/nautobot/nautobot/docs/installation/selinux-troubleshootiing.md

 # SELinux Troubleshooting

 When installing Nautobot for the first time on a Redhat-based Linux Distribution, SELinux may prevent the Nautobot stack from working properly.
-An example is SELinux prevents the HTTP daemon (Nginx, Apache, etc) from communicating to the Django application stack on the backend.
+An example is SELinux preventing the HTTP daemon (Nginx, Apache, etc) from communicating to the Django application stack on the backend.

 ## Determine if SELinux is the Culprit

-An example a broken application can be seen in the Nginx error logs below:
+An example of a broken application can be seen in the Nginx error logs below:

 ```no-highlight
 $ sudo tail -f /var/log/nginx/error.log